kgierke/bunnyway-edge-script-sdk/README.md

 ## 🥕 Usage

 With `@bunny.net/edgescript-sdk`, you can write scripts that run smoothly on Deno, Node, and within the bunny.net network.
+Below is a quick example to help you get started with setting up a local server.
+For additional examples and use cases, refer to the [examples folder](./example/).

 ### Hello World Example
 ```typescript